Trump's actions are beginning to have global consequences

 Donald Trump may not have created this mess, but his recent pronouncements on the Iran deal appear to lack the leadership skills that would be expected of a US president.

-Indeed, Trumps seems to be the only person unable to comprehend the ripple effect of his actions.
+Indeed, Trump seems to be the only person unable to comprehend the ripple effect of his actions.

 Trump's sabre rattling on Iran and North Korea isn't just ensuring that citizens of those countries get in line behind their regimes, but it also exposes the paucity of his policies to a global audience.